-Welcome to the U.S. Department of Commerce’s homepage for U.S. Educational Institutions and Intensive English Programs.
-This page is your resource for market research reports, international student recruitment events, and study consortia information.
+Welcome to the U.S. Department of Commerce’s website for U.S. Educational Institutions and Intensive English Programs.
+This site is your resource for market research reports, international student recruitment events, and study consortia information.

-Our division of Commerce, the U.S. Commercial Service, has a global network of 100 offices located throughout the U.S. and over 100 offices located in about 80 countries.
+Our division of Commerce, the U.S. Commercial Service, has a global network of 100 offices located throughout the U.S. and over 100 offices located in more than 70 countries.
 Our worldwide team of education specialists is here to assist with your international outreach to students, potential partners, and agents.
-To find your local education specialist, please click on the link to the left titled “Local USDOC Support”.
+To find your local education specialist, please click on the link to the left titled “Local USDOC Offices”.

 Our Education Team members can assist you with the following: